Bass … Brazilian bass … Plus a touch of techno and afro-house too

 GROUND ART CAFFE

-If you need a refreshing yet high-powered break from the office, Ground Art Caffe in the city centre offers exceptional coffee, food prepared by a classically trained chef, a gallery of art and free Wi-Fi.
-Fibre powered by Webafrica, it’s the second fastest in Cape Town.
-Right now it’s unlimited for free all day, but in future there will be some limitations.
-If that means you have to drink more amazing coffee to stay, we’re in!
+If you need a refreshing yet high-powered break from the office, Ground Art Caffe in the city centre offers exceptional coffee, food prepared by a classically trained chef, a gallery of art and free super high-speed Wi-Fi powered by Webafrica.
+All day natural light, stunning views of Table Mountain and numerous power and USB points make Ground Art Caffe a peaceful place to catch up on some work.
 Find out more about Ground Art Caffe.

 160 Strand Street | De Waterkant | +27 (0)21 418 1331 | email@example.com